Libertarianism: Philosophy

 According to the Internet Encyclopedia of Philosophy (IEP), "What it means to be a 'libertarian' in a political sense is a contentious issue, especially among libertarians themselves."
 Nevertheless, all libertarians begin with a conception of personal autonomy from which they argue in favor of civil liberties and a reduction or elimination of the state.
 People described as being left-libertarian or right-libertarian generally tend to call themselves simply libertarians and refer to their philosophy as libertarianism.
 As a result, some political scientists and writers classify the forms of libertarianism into two or more groups to distinguish libertarian views on the nature of property and capital.
-In the United States, proponents of free-market anti-capitalism consciously label themselves as left-libertarians and see themselves as being part of a broad libertarian left."Anarchism".
-In Gaus, Gerald F.; D'Agostino, Fred, eds.
-(2012).
-The Routledge Companion to Social and Political Philosophy. p.
-227.
+In the United States, proponents of free-market anti-capitalism consciously label themselves as left-libertarians and see themselves as being part of a broad libertarian left.

+Libertarians argue that some forms of order within society emerge spontaneously from the actions of many different individuals acting independently from one another without any central planning.
+Proposed examples of systems that evolved through spontaneous order or self-organization include the evolution of life on Earth, language, crystal structure, the Internet, Wikipedia, workers' councils, Horizontalidad, and a free market economy.

+Libertarianism or right-libertarianism

+What some academics call right-libertarianism is more often simply called "libertarianism" by its adherents.
+Based on the works of European writers like John Locke, Frederic Bastiat, Friedrich Hayek and Ludwig Von Mises, it developed in the United States in the mid-20th century, and is now the most popular conception of libertarianism.
+Commonly referred to as a continuation or radicalization of classical liberalism, the most important of these early philosophers and economists was Robert Nozick.

+While left-libertarians advocate for social freedom, right-libertarians also value social institutions that support capitalist conditions.
+They reject institutions that oppose this framework, arguing that such interventions unnecessarily coerce individuals and violate their economic freedom.
+Anarcho-capitalists seek the elimination of the state in favor of privately funded security services while minarchists defend night-watchman states which maintain only those functions of government necessary to safeguard natural rights, understood in terms of self-ownership or autonomy.
+Libertarian-authoritarianism has been associated with right-libertarianism, due to its broader critique of democracy, its power, and its laws.